 - Avoid Interrupting: Save your questions and comments until the speaker finishes talking.
 Someone well-versed at verbal communication will pause at regular intervals to allow the listener to ask questions.
 It is okay to do so at those points, but if that doesn't happen, wait.

 - Sit Still: Fidgeting makes you look bored.

 - Nod Your Head: This indicates to the speaker that you are taking in the information he or she is conveying.

 - Be Attentive to Non-Verbal Cues: Paying attention to what the speaker doesn't say is as important as being attentive to his or her words.
-Look for non-verbal cues such as facial expressions and posture to get the full gist of what information the speaker is conveying.
+Look for non-verbal cues such as facial expressions and posture to fully understand everything.

 - Repeat Instructions and Ask Appropriate Questions: Once the speaker has finished talking, repeat his or her instructions to confirm that you understand them.
-This is also a good time to ask questions if you have any.
+This is also the time to ask any questions.

-If you encounter one or more of these roadblocks, you should try your best to overcome them.
-For example, ask someone with a thick accent to speak more slowly.
-Move to a quieter place when background noise is interfering with your ability to take in what the speaker is saying.
-It will be harder to conquer your biases or prejudices than to deal with the other barriers, but being aware of them is a good place to start.
+If you encounter one or more of these roadblocks, try your best to deal with them.
+For example, ask someone with a heavy accent to speak more slowly.
+Move to a quieter place if background noise is interfering with your ability to take in information.
+Conquering your biases or prejudices is more difficult, but being aware of them is a good place to start.

 Excellent listening skills are necessary to perform the primary job duties of these and other occupations: